 Drugs and Foods to Avoid

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Make sure your doctor knows if you are pregnant or breastfeeding, or if you have a history of blood clots.

-- This medicine may increase your risk of developing blood clots.
-Check with your doctor right away if you or your child have swelling and pain in your arms, legs, or stomach; chest pain; shortness of breath; loss of sensation; confusion; or problems with muscle control or speech.
+- This medicine may increase your risk of blood clots.
+Check with your doctor right away if you have chest pain, trouble breathing, sudden headache, problems with vision or speech, pain in your lower leg, or numbness or weakness in your arm or leg.

 - Your doctor will need to check your progress at regular visits while you are using this medicine.
 Be sure to keep all appointments.

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing